StefanosTzaf/hashJoin-optimization/newREADME.md

     -   calculation of previous page index
     -   calculation of row where the value is located within the page (9 - 8 = 1)

+upper_bound performs a binary search, so this operation is O(nlogn)

 ### Page format
 Each page is the same for both INT32 and VARCHAR values, since it holds value_t.
 The first 2 bytes (uint16_t) is the number of rows for each page(including nulls).